 The term ‘vegan diet’ is bandied about a great deal with different levels of understanding and consequent interpretations, and this lends credence to the widespread misunderstanding of veganism as a menu choice.
 It is not a menu choice.
 As a consequence of their decision not to harm other individuals, vegans consume a 100% plant diet in addition to securing non animal-derived alternatives to every other substance or service they require in their daily lives.
 Not all who eat 100% plant diets are necessarily vegan (they may use other individuals in other areas of their lives), but all vegans consume 100% plants.

-Much is written by those seeking to undermine veganism, but the main counter argument that could potentially find justification, would be if humans actually needed to consume animal substances for health.
+Much is written by those seeking to undermine veganism for various agenda of their own (generally vested interest or simply ill-informed), but the main counter argument that could potentially undermine the ethic, would be if humans actually needed to consume animal substances for health.
 However, as time passes, more and more health authorities stand up to be counted by proclaiming the health benefits of plant nutrition, providing impressive statistics in respect of reduced risks of contracting killer conditions such as heart disease, cancer, diabetes, osteoporosis and many others that are currently swamping healthcare systems throughout the world.

 The following is a recent summary of links and quotes for your interest and to fuel your research.
 It should be noted that the word ‘vegetarian’ is frequently interchanged with the word ‘vegan’ to denote a diet free of animal substances.
 The currently accepted common usage of the word ‘vegetarian’ confusingly contains a considerable range of potentially harmful animal substances.
 If in doubt there is usually clarification within the text.